Dynamics of continued fractions and distribution of modular symbols: Modular partitions of continued fractions

-Here $||.||_{(t)}$ is the operator norm on $\Cc^1(I_\Gamma)$ introduced before (see $\S6$ for a precise definition).
-We postpone the proof of Proposition \ref{main:dynamics} to the end of present article after discussing dynamical preliminaries.
-For reader's convenience, we briefly sketch how Proposition \ref{main:dynamics} can be obtained.
-In $\S$\ref{sec:transition}--$\S$\ref{sect:dolgopyat}, we introduce the skewed Gauss map and the associated transfer operator on $\Cc^1(I_{\Gamma})$; and settle an explicit relation between the resolvent of the operator and Dirichlet series associated to the modular partition vector $\cG$.
-Thus, the desired analytic properties of $L_\Psi(2s,\wbb)$ for Perron's formula can be obtained by the dynamical/spectral analysis of the transfer operator via this key relation.
+We postpone the proof of Proposition \ref{main:dynamics} to the end of present paper after introducing the skewed Gauss map and the associated transfer operator on ${C^1}(I_{\Gamma})$; and settling an explicit relation between the resolvent of the operator and Dirichlet series associated to the modular partition functions in $\S$\ref{sec:transition}--$\S$\ref{sec:pressure}.

-\begin{rem} In present article, a particular specialisation of $\Gamma$ to $\Gamma_0(N)$ is required only to conclude the simplicity and uniqueness of the pole in Proposition \ref{main:dynamics} (3).
-We refer to Proposition \ref{top:trans}. \end{rem}

-\begin{rem} Since all the arguments depend not on the function $\Psi$ but on the transfer operator, the constants $\alpha_0$, $\widehat{\alpha}_0$, $\alpha_1$, $\xi$, and all the implicit constants are all independent of $\Psi$.
-This independence plays a crucial role in obtaining the interval version of residual equidistribution result in Theorem \ref{cor:equdist:modp:C}. \end{rem}